Dioceses of the Syriac Orthodox Church: Asia

 It was estimated in 2016 that there were 10,000 Syriac Orthodox in Turkey, with most living in Istanbul.
-The Tur Abdin region is an historical stronghold of Orthodox Syriacs.
-Prior to the 1970s and the Kurdish–Turkish conflict the Tur Abdin region was the epicenter of the Syriac population of Turkey, with 50-70,000 Assyrians and Syriacs being recorded as living there prior to their exodus.
-As of 2012 2,400 live in Tur Abdin, although it might be around 3-5,000 now due to refugees from Iraq and Syria settling there, and Syriacs from the diaspora gradually returning.
+The Tur Abdin region is an historical stronghold of Syriac Orthodox Christians.
+Prior to the 1970s and the Kurdish–Turkish conflict the Tur Abdin region was the epicenter of the Syriac population of Turkey, with 50-70,000 Assyrians being recorded as living there prior to their exodus.
+As of 2012 2,400 live in Tur Abdin, although it might be around 3-5,000 now due to refugees from Iraq and Syria settling there, and Assyrians from the diaspora gradually returning.